* This is the Professional Version. *

 Xerostomia is usually caused by the following:

-Systemic disorders are less commonly the cause, but xerostomia is common in Sjögren syndrome (see Sjögren Syndrome (SS)) and may occur in HIV/AIDS (see Human Immunodeficiency Virus (HIV) Infection), uncontrolled diabetes, and certain other disorders.
+Systemic disorders are less commonly the cause, but xerostomia is common in Sjögren syndrome (see page Sjögren Syndrome (SS)) and may occur in HIV/AIDS (see page Human Immunodeficiency Virus (HIV) Infection), uncontrolled diabetes, and certain other disorders.

 Drugs are the most common cause (see Table: Some Causes of Xerostomia); about 400 prescription drugs and many OTC drugs cause decreased salivation.
 The most common include the following: